tschettervictor/bsd-apps/homeassistant/README.md

 ```

 ## Install Notes

-This is a completely unsupported install of Homeassistant Core.
+- this is a completely unsupported install of Homeassistant Core.
 It may work, and it may not work.
 It used to work fine, but as of 2024 it's been tough keeping a jailed version going.

 ## Variables
+These are the variables that are available to change along with their defaults and a description of what they do.
+Other variables should be left at defalut unless you have a good reason to change them.

 PYTHON_VERSION
 - python version to use (currently defaults to 311)

 ## Mount points (should be mounted outside the jail)
 - `/home/homeassistant/config` - config directory

 ## Jail Properties
 - none